z5labs/battlebots/docs/content/research_and_development/adrs/0009-bot-actions-resource-management.md

 #### Action Execution and Processing

 **Action Submission**:
-- Bots submit actions via the gRPC protocol (ADR-0004)
+- Bots submit actions via the bot-to-server communication protocol
 - Actions are queued and processed during the next game tick
 - Multiple actions may be submitted if resources permit (parallel actions TBD)